 If you need help choosing the best cashback credit card then you definitely want to read this article.

-But, if you already know that you wouldn’t be able to control your spending impulses with a credit card—or maybe you’re trying to pay off debt from credit cards, then you should consider paying with cash.
+If you already know that you wouldn’t be able to control your spending impulses with a credit card—or maybe you’re trying to pay off debt from credit cards, then you should consider:

 There are many benefits of paying with cash versus paying with plastic.

 The biggest benefit of using cash is that you spend less money.

 The physical act of handing your cash money to pay and then watching it disappear is psychologically painful.